Saturn: Physical characteristics

+Saturn is a gas giant, composed predominantly of hydrogen and helium, and lacks a definite surface.
+Saturn has a "diffuse core", extending 60% of the way to the planet's surface, composed of an indeterminate gradient of rock and ice toward the center.
 Saturn is the only planet of the Solar System that is less dense than water—about 30% less.
-Although Saturn's core is considerably denser than water, the average specific density of the planet is 0.69 g/cm3, because of the atmosphere.
-Jupiter has 318 times Earth's mass, and Saturn is 95 times Earth's mass.
+The average specific density of the planet is 0.69 g/cm3 due to its atmosphere.
+Jupiter's mass is 318 times Earth's, while Saturn is only 95 times Earth's.
 Together, Jupiter and Saturn hold 92% of the total planetary mass in the Solar System.